Kava-Labs/kvtool/contrib/valval/readme.md

 This directory contains a setup for running two validators simultaneously.
 This allows you to do things like start networks from nonzero height exports.

 The problem with nonzero height exports is that even if your validator has a controlling share of the power, it will not produce blocks until it is caught up, but it won't consider itself caught up until it can contact at least one other peer in the network.

 Maybe someday this is built into kvtool or better automated.
 For now, this is how to do it manually.

 # UPDATE & DISCLAIMER

 The goal of this was to create a mirrornet by replacing the top two validators of a non-zero height mainnet export and giving them a controlling share of the power.

 Unfortunately it's not that simple.
 At the end of a block being committed, power is reassessed based on the underlying delegations to the validators.
 This means that the two validators will only have enough power to create a block once (if given a controlling share with `--min-power`), and then they will revert back to their original power.

 Though originally configured with 2 validators, the repo has been updated to run many validators (enough to get consensus on mainnet).

 # Instructions

-## prereqs
+## Requirements

 Have a non-zero height genesis file.
 The genesis file must have at least two validators.

 Install `update-genesis-validators` script:

 ```sh
 cd ../update-genesis-validators
 go install ./...